 Electronegativity, as we’ve talked about before, is like “greed” for electrons.
 Increasing electronegativity is going to draw a free radical closer to the nucleus, and as we saw above, this results in destabilization.

 Going down the periodic table, we also notice an increasing stability in free radicals, going from F < Cl < Br < I .
 While this can likewise be thought of as resulting from a decrease in electronegativity , another way to look at it is that going down the periodic table results in an increase in the size of the atom, and with that, allows for the electron-deficient orbital to be spread out over a greater volume.

-It’s difficult to predict with certainty what the effect of each group will be in this case.
 So how might we “quantify” the stability of a free radical?